Irons for heat transfers are a great way to start making t-shirts.

 Rhinestone transfers are also able to be pressed with an iron – at least some of them can!
 These are awesome little suckers which will make your t-shirts glimmer and sparkle, and are especially cool for little girls’ clothing.

-You can make your own Rhinestone transfers (the Brother Scan N Cut is a good cutting machine for this job), or you can buy them pre-made and ready to press from eBay or Amazon.
+You can make your own Rhinestone transfers at home using the Brother Scan N Cut – features of this machine make it a good cutting machine for making Rhinestone transfers.

 An iron is very small when compared to a heat press.
 It’s not going to take up much space.
 You can actually store it away somewhere when not in use!
 A heat press is difficult to store and and can be a bit unsightly.

 Irons tend to heat up a lot quicker than a heat press.
 Setting up an iron does not take so long.

 Irons are probably easier to use.
 There isn’t as much to learn (you already know how to use an iron), and there isn’t a lot to it.
 It’s a simple and easy process.

 Irons are a lot cheaper than heat press machines.